-general election or regular municipal election at least forty days after the petition is certified by the clerk.
-If four members of the Committee of Petitioners file a signed request to withdraw the petition within ten days after a final adverse action by the board or after the time has expired for the board to take action, the petition will have no effect.
+If the petition includes the signatures of only between 10 and 15 percent of the votes at the proceeding general election for members of the General Assembly, then the board still must vote on the ordinance within 20 days.
+If the board does not pass the ordinance, it will be put before the voters at the next general election or regular municipal election at least 40 days after the petition is certified by the clerk.
+If four members of the Committee of Petitioners file a signed request to withdraw the petition within 10 days after a final adverse action by the board or after the time has expired for the board to take action, the petition will have no effect.

 More than one proposed ordinance may be voted on in the same election, but no more than one special election may be called in any six-month period.
-If during the six-month period there is an ordinance that would otherwise be submitted for a special election and a special election is already scheduled in not less than thirty days after the final date for the withdrawal of the petition, the ordinance will be voted on at the special election.
+If during the six-month period there is an ordinance that would otherwise be submitted for a special election and a special election is already scheduled in not less than 30 days after the final date for the withdrawal of the petition, the ordinance will be voted on at the special election.
 If no such election is scheduled, the ordinance will be voted on at the next general election or regular municipal election.